 It’s okay if you prefer swimming over lifting.

 It’s okay.
 To each his own.Some people don't sit well with the gym.
 That's okay.
-We all enjoy different things at different… Click To Tweet
+We all enjoy different things at different times.
+To each his own.
+Click To Tweet

 Judging makes you a douchebag.